annashipman/annashipman.github.io/_posts/2017-10-01-removing-mediawiki-site-changes.md

 Session leaders were encouraged to add output from the session to the wiki and you could then [look at all outputs from the conference](http://www.spaconference.org/mediawiki/index.php?title=SpaTwoThousandAndFourteenOutput).

 To replace this, I added the ability for conference presenters to update their sessions with the outputs.
-You can see an example under outputs for the session [Access control for REST services](http://spaconference.org/spa2017/sessions/session694.html).
+You can see an example under the heading 'Outputs' for the session [Access control for REST services](http://spaconference.org/spa2017/sessions/session694.html).

 {% comment %} As part of this I added functionality to make them clickable https://github.com/dcleal/spa-conf/pull/88 {% endcomment %}

 ## User pages

-If you are submitting a session to the CFP, you need to [sign up to the conference site](http://www.spaconference.org/scripts/myprofile.php), where you fill in some details and if you consented, a user page was created on the wiki.
+If you are submitting a proposal to SPA, you need to [sign up to the conference site](http://www.spaconference.org/scripts/myprofile.php), where you fill in some details and, if you consented, a user page was created on the wiki.

-In previous years tickets were also purchased through the site, so most users would have a wiki page and the wiki (helped by some PHP scripts) showed a 'card index' to help with the community feel:
+In previous years tickets were also purchased through the site, so this meant all attendees would also sign up to the conference site, and so most attendees would have a wiki page.
+The wiki (helped by some PHP scripts) showed a 'card index' of these user pages to help with the community feel:

 ![Page showing a list of all user pages](/img/people_page.png)